uwgraphics/relaxed_ik_ros1/README.md

 ## Install
 1. Install all the dependencies.
 2. Clone this repo to the src directory in your ROS workspace.
-3. Initialize relaxed_ik_core (The core part of relaxed IK written in Rust) as a submodule by running the following command in the project directory:
+3. Initialize relaxed_ik_core (the core part of relaxed IK written in Rust) as a submodule by running the following command in the project directory:
 	```
 	git submodule update --init
 	```